-If I choose to participate, can I opt out later?
+If I participate, can I opt out later?

 Yes.
-You can choose to join or end participation at any time.
-Participation in this program is optional.
-You can choose not to participate during installation or upgrading.
-Later, if you change your mind about participating, it’s easy to opt in or opt out.
+You can choose to end participation at any time.
+Unless required by the terms of your license, participation in this program is optional.
+If you change your mind about participating, it’s easy to start again.
 If your Citrix offering is provided by a Citrix Service Provider, you may need to contact that Provider in order to do this.

 Will I be contacted by Citrix if I participate?

 The Customer Experience Improvement Program does not collect any customer contact information.
-The information we receive is anonymous.
 However, in certain circumstances, you may elect to be provided email alerts and notifications pertaining to license usage, system health, and analytics.

 If you have any questions about this program, please contact your Citrix account manager, Support professional, Service Provider or send us your feedback.